-The Pre-Seminary Curriculum
+Pre-Seminary Program

 The Pre-Seminary curriculum at Concordia University, Ann Arbor provides students with the knowledge, skills, and understandings which lay the foundation for entrance into graduate work to become a pastor or church worker.
-It is designed toward entrance into one of the seminaries of the Lutheran Church-Missouri Synod.
-The program allows students maximum flexibility while maintaining the high standards of academic preparedness.
+It is designed toward entrance into one of the seminaries of the Lutheran Church-Missouri Synod and it also functions well as preparation for entrance into any Christian seminary.
+The program allows students maximum flexibility while maintaining high standards of academic preparedness.
 The Pre-seminary Council requires that Pre-Seminary students take the following courses.